cablehead/gpt2099.nu/docs/commands.md

 - `--provider-ptr (-p) <alias>` – Pointer to the provider/model
 - `--json (-j)` – Treat input as JSON
 - `--separator <str>` – Join list input with this separator
-- `--cache` – Enable ephemeral caching for this turn
+- `--cache` – Enable caching for this conversation turn

 **Example:**
 ```nushell